Global Employee Benefits Insights

 2. Understand government laws

 Research and understand the labour laws and regulations in each country where you have employees.
 Different countries have varying requirements for mandatory benefits, such as health insurance or retirement plans.
-For example, countries like South Africa require employers to mandatorily contribute to the Workers' Compensation Fund
+For example, countries like South Africa require employers to mandatorily contribute to the Workers' Compensation Fund.

-You will need to know such critical details before planning and budgeting for a global benefits package.
 Understanding and complying with such laws from multiple countries can be challenging.
 An EOR like Teamed can help you by taking on the legal responsibilities of an employer, which includes compliance with local labour laws and regulations.

 3. Conduct a competitor analysis